statistics-exercises/exact-mean/README.md

 \mathbb{E}(X) = \sum_{x=0}^\infty x P(X=x)
 $$

-The sum in this expression runs over all the values that the random variable can take and $P(X=x)$ is the probablity mass function.
+The sum in this expression runs over all the values that the random variable can take and P(X=x) is the probablity mass function.
 Critically the value of the expectation that is calculated using the sum above is __not__ random.
 You can thus calculate it exactly.

 In these exercises we are calculating sample means by adding together independent and identical uniform, binomial, Bernoulli, geometric, exponential, negative binomial and normal random variables.
 You know exact expressions for the expectations of all these types of random variable.
-For expample, you know that the expectation of a binomial random variable $Y$ with parameters $n$ and $p$ is:
+For expample, you know that the expectation of a binomial random variable Y with parameters n and p is:

 $$
 \mathbb{E}(Y) = np